frank-leitner/dns-exfil/README.md

 ## Notes

 I used BIND when I initially wrote this.
 However, any authoritative DNS server would do.
+Today, I use coredns as it's easier to setup and more secure.